plokhotnyuk/jsoniter-scala/jsoniter-scala-examples/README.md

 No GC options are used to speed up JSON validation for all supported builds.

-Also, this script was tested with big (megabytes) and huge (gygabytes) inputs that could be downloaded and unpacked using following commands:
+Also, this script was tested with large (megabytes) and huge (gigabytes) inputs that could be downloaded and unpacked using following commands:
 ```sh
 wget https://raw.githubusercontent.com/json-iterator/test-data/master/large-file.json